idoshlomo/online_vectorizers/README.md

 * This implementation definitely **does** change the dimension, since the whole point is to support new tokens.
 This is why I called these methods "partial **refit**" as opposed to "partial **fit**" to make clear this distinction.

 * If your pipeline specifically doesn't care about the vector dimension (e.g. if you immediately apply a transformation like cosine similarity) than you shouldn't care about this.

+### In this repo

+* Core code in online_vectorizers.py

+* Example usage and script validation equivalency of online to "regular" methods in the examples directory

+* Examples use a bit of sample data taken from Hansards "Parliament of Canada" dataset ([here](https://www.isi.edu/natural-language/download/hansard/)).